15 MIN READ REVIEWED BY A MEDICAL PROFESSIONAL

 • Enjoy better social relationships

-Here at Modern Recovery Services, we decided to research and study what we considered to be the seven most critical “happiness indicators” that would lead to a happier life to determine which is the happiest state in the U.S.
+Here at Modern Recovery Services, we researched what we consider to be the seven most critical “happiness indicators” to determine which state is the nation’s happiest.

 • Money